Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 Many companies might find the initial investment of purchasing headsets to facilitate virtual training in the workplace to be expensive.
 The good news is that there are cost-efficient options out there, such as the Oculus Quest 2 or even headsets that use the learner’s mobile phone as the screen.

-However, some have found that the price wasn’t the only barrier to the adoption of its use – some employees might not even want to get on board with the technology.
+However, some have found that the price wasn’t the only barrier to adopting its use – some employees might not even want to get on board with the technology.
 Although the sole purpose of introducing VR training in the workplace is to benefit employees – there is always a risk of employee backlash if not discussed beforehand.

 Oculus Quest 2